breandan/kotlingrad/README.md

 ### Church encoding

-The main idea behind Church encoding is to define a numerical tower using the λ-calculus.
-The idea is, we can lower a large subset of mathematics onto a single operator: function composition.
+The main idea behind Church encoding is to redefine out numerical tower using the λ-calculus.
+Church [tells us](https://compcalc.github.io/public/church/church_calculi_1941.pdf#page=9) we can lower a large subset of mathematics onto a single operator: function composition.
 Many symbols that appear complicated to implement can be expressed as repeated function application.
 If we consider the binary operator `^`, we note it can be lowered as follows:

 ```
 a ^ b :=  a * ... * a